chuntul/recapify/README.md

-# Spotify-Profile
+# recapify

-A simple web app using React, Ruby on Rails, and the Spotify API that displays a summary of your Spotify Profile and generates playlists off your top artists, top tracks, and recommendations.
+A simple web app using Ruby on Rails and the Spotify API.